-The result of the analysis is a list of alarms, i.e. of potential runtime errors.
-Each potential runtime error is reported together with information about the type of error and the source code location where it occurs.
+The most important result of the analysis is a list of alarms, i.e. of potential runtime errors.
+Each error is reported together with its class and the source code location where it occurs.
 If Astrée can prove that an alarm will always occur in a specific context, it is classified as a definite runtime error.

 |red||at least one error|

-Astrée stops with an error if indispensable data is missing or if source files cannot be correctly parsed and translated.
+Astrée will always stop with an error if indispensable data is missing or if source files cannot be correctly parsed and translated.